 And it felt somehow safe to be invisible, especially as I got into junior high and high school.
 I tried being more visible once in ninth grade.
 I was actually semi-popular for a while and that didn’t feel good, so I escaped into invisibility again.
 Because I no longer knew who I was, others couldn’t see me either.
 Years later I spoke to a few people who went to high school with me.
 Nobody remembered me at all, even after I showed them a picture.

 This is how it works.
 My parents projected onto me their distorted view of themselves, believing that I was just a smaller version of their own woundedness.
 They judged me harshly, just like they judged themselves.
 So confusing.
 They would tell me I was a certain way when I felt completely different inside.
 They would tell me I was careless and irresponsible, when I felt overly responsible for everything in the world, especially them.

 Now that I’m seen and appreciated fully in my life, I realize how lonely and heartbreaking it was to feel so invisible.
 To fit in, I adopted the world’s view of me and stopped acknowledging my own essence, my own Self.
 My own wonderfulness!

 When I moved to a much smaller town recently, I found this interesting.
 I again felt invisible.
 I recognized immediately those who wish to ignore me.
 I avoid them, because I know what an amazing, interesting, intelligent person I am.

-I’m a newcomer to rural southern Colorado.
-After two years I decided to compile a short journal about the ups and downs of moving from a good-sized city to rural America to build a passive solar retirement home: Memoir of Retirement: From Suburbia to Solar in Southern Colorado
+I’m new here in rural southern Colorado.
+After two years I decided to compile a short journal about the ups and downs of moving from a good-sized city to rural America to build a passive solar retirement home.
+It’s OK to ignore me, but please don’t ignore my new book!
+A Memoir of Retirement: From Suburbia to Solar in Southern Colorado